 A cryptologic language analyst uses knowledge of a foreign language to monitor the content of radio broadcasts.
 The analyst may transcribe, translate, analyze and summarize broadcast content, noting important items and keeping records and logbooks of activities.
 The position also involves performing maintenance on equipment and updating handbooks and other references used in the job.

-The BLS showed that interpreters and translators could expect a significant increase of 29% in job opportunities between 2014 and 2024.
-The median annual salary for these professionals was $44,190 in May 2014.
+The BLS showed that interpreters and translators could expect a significant increase of 19% in job opportunities between 2018 and 2028.
+The median annual salary for these professionals was $49,930 as of May 2018.

 Knowledge of a foreign language, both written and verbal, is essential.
 The cryptologic language analyst must understand the organization of enemy forces and be familiar with procedures for protecting sensitive military information.
 Candidates must also be skilled in the operation of communications and recording equipment.